The Cohomology Annihilator of a Curve Singularity: One Dimensional Gorenstein Rings

 \begin{corollary} Suppose that $R$ has finite normalization.
 Then, we have

 \end{corollary}

 \begin{proof}We have

 \end{proof} Suppose that $ R $ is a one dimensional Gorenstein local ring with finite normalization.
-Then, $ \nrml{R} $ is a one dimensional local normal ring.
-Hence, it is a regular local ring.
-Moreover, we have $ \dim \nrml{R} = \dim R = 1 $ which implies that $ \nrml{R} $ is maximal Cohen-Macaulay as an $ R $-module.
+Then, $ \nrml{R} $ is a one dimensional regular ring.
+Moreover, we have $ \nrml{R} $ is maximal Cohen-Macaulay as an $ R $-module as it is torsion-free over $R$.
 Therefore, Lemma \ref{mainlemma} gives